rxweb/rxweb/docs/reactive-form-validators/validation-validators/minDate.md

 ---
 # When to use
-Let’s assume that you are creating a User form, which contains fields like Username, BirthDate, RegistrationDate and you want the user to enter date which must be greater rhan a minimum date.
+Suppose you want to create a User form, which contains fields like Username, BirthDate, RegistrationDate and you want the user to enter date which must be greater rhan a minimum date.
 Here depending upon the requirement these scenarios may arise.
 1. Allow date greater than `30/07/2018 ` in RegistrationDate.
 2. Apply minDate validation based on matched condition in the form, like if the UserName is `john`, then only the minDate validation will be applied to BirthDate field (i.e., BirthDate must be greater than `30/07/2018 `).
 3. Adding Custom Message on RegistrationDate Field.